 Sometimes research reports and shorter articles on stocks from others might be accessible.
 They can provide an idea of the outcomes of an analysis and be useful for comparison.

 These documents should contain the numerical information used in quantitative research and together with online sources provide enough for qualitative analysis.
-Check out Woolworths’ latest annual report as an example.

 3. Focus on important investing metrics